-Does this sound like your ideal retirement destination?
-It is for one adventurous couple.
+Does retiring to Fairbanks, Alaska sound like your ideal retirement destination?
+Well, it is for one adventurous couple.

 The woman I sat next to on a recent flight was connecting from Anchorage, Alaska.
 Well, not the usual destination!
 So we started chatting about her trip and the 10 days she just spent in Fairbanks visiting friends.

 About 10 years ago, the couple retired, as planned at age 55.
 For 30 years they made calculated, definitive lifestyle choices to meet that goal.
 They bought smaller, more affordable homes in southern California, made improvements to them, and then traded up when big profits could be made.
-They would bank much of the profit and buy another small home.
+By banking much of their profits, they could buy another small home.
 They used everything to completion – – from sticking those little scraps of soap onto a new bar of soap to drinking reheated, leftover coffee from yesterday morning.
 “Waste not, want not” must have been their personal motto.

 Where is your retirement adventure taking you?